Rumours Northampton's 'Brooklyn Pizza' would reopen seem dashed as online status changes to 'permanently closed'

 In a note taped to the restaurant's window, the owner suggested that striking a deal with their landlord was not off the table, and the business was only listed as 'closed' online.

-Now, Amendment 21 has been relisted as 'permanently closed' on its Google reviews page.
+Now, the Fish Street restaurant has been relisted as 'permanently closed' on its Google reviews page.

 The closure in November came after Brooklyn Pizza's owner published a critical piece on its Facebook page in August 2019 after a poor weekend saw them take only £75 on a Saturday afternoon.